MicrosoftDocs/memdocs/memdocs/intune/protect/ms-tunnel-configure.md

 ## Upgrade Microsoft Tunnel

-When there are updates for Microsoft Tunnel, the upgrade of your existing tunnel servers is managed automatically by Intune in a rolling upgrade:
+When there are updates for Microsoft Tunnel, upgrade of your installed Microsoft Tunnels is managed automatically by Intune in a rolling upgrade:

-- Intune upgrades the tunnel servers in a Site one server at a time.
+- Intune upgrades the Microsoft Tunnel servers in a Site one server at a time.

 - After a successful upgrade of a server, Intune waits a short period of time before starting the upgrade of the next server.

 - This process continues until all servers in a Site have updated to the new version.

 ## Uninstall the Microsoft Tunnel